meltyourface/blank/posts/Walton-le-Dale/Walton-Le-Dale-Ritual-for-Esoteric-Empowerment/index.md

 ## The Whispering Ribble Convergence

-Objective: To harmonize with the esoteric energies of Walton le Dale and unlock its hidden truths by combining ancient knowledge and local mythos.
+**Objective**: To harmonize with the esoteric energies of Walton le Dale and unlock its hidden truths by combining ancient knowledge and local mythos.

 Preliminary Preparations: